Property Maintenance Violations

 New Castle County's code inspectors respond to complaints regarding potential code violations by inspecting the property.
-Violations that constitute a significant safety hazard - such as an old refrigerator without the doors removed that is sitting out of doors - are followed by a directive to correct immediately.
+Violations that constitute a significant safety hazard, such as an old refrigerator without the doors removed that is sitting outside, are followed by a directive to correct immediately.
 A list of the most common code violations may be found below.

 A Violation Could Mean a Ticket